 As an example, consider the analysis on the Taiji Cove drive hunt.
 As I explain in that analysis, the graph objective is to document the “Evolution of kills and captures” during 2001-2018.

-The use of the word “Evolution” alludes immediately to a temporal statistical context (question 1).
-The time frequency is annual, and the target variables are the number of kills and number of captures, which are on the quantitative interval-ratio level (question 2).
-The intended audience is widespread distribution so the graph must be constructed using a form that is easy to understand even for the uninitiated (question 3).
+The use of the word “Evolution” alludes immediately to a temporal statistical context (Question 1).
+The time frequency is annual, and the target variables are the number of kills and number of captures, which are measured on a quantitative interval-ratio scale (Question 2).
+The intended audience is widespread distribution so the graph must be constructed using a form that is easy understood even for young audiences and for those with not prior experience in statistics or data graphing (Question 3).